 Training

-The Saint Bernard is known to be an intelligent breed who isn’t too difficult to train.
+The Saint Bernard is known to be an intelligent breed that isn’t too difficult to train.
 They are sometimes too laid back for their own good and will need a lot of motivation.
 When we say motivation, we mean edible goodies.
 Positive reinforcement training with food rewards is the way to win over this boy’s heart and mind.

-The Newfoundland is intelligent and eager to please, so he takes to training with gusto.
+The Newfoundland is intelligent and eager to please, so he takes to training with enthusiasm.
 He is a quick learner and rapidly learns to carry out tasks with a voice command or hand signal.
 Both breeds can also be a bit hard on toys, so you’ll want to provide them with dog toys that match their size.

 Health